cecio/USBvalve/README.md

 `utils`: some utilities you may use to build a custom FS

-`pitcures`: images and resources used in this doc
+`pictures`: images and resources used in this doc

 ## Build USBvalve